Rumors, Myths, and Lies of the Alcohol Stove

 - Alcohol stoves get hot—wait a few minutes for it to cool before handling the stove or putting it away after use.

-Truth: Alcohol stoves crush easily.
+Truth: Alcohol stoves crush easily

 Ah, well, guilty as charged.
 They're made of stuff like soda cans and cat food cans, so yes, they crush easily.
 However, there's a simple solution to this problem: Don't crush your stove.
 Store the stove in your cook pot or some other hard-sided container when it's not in use.

-But do they burn less efficiently at high altitudes?
-Again, technically, this may or may not be true—I don't really know—I don't sit around timing how long it takes to boil water at various elevations.
-However, when I used the stove at 12,000 feet above sea level, I didn't notice any difference in performance than when I use it at sea level.
-Maybe it does burn less efficiently at high altitudes, but if so, it's not a big difference.
-One person who e-mailed me said they did some timing measurements and didn't measure any difference between stoves at low elevations and stoves at 7,100 feet above sea level.
+While nobody has taken a soda can stove to the top of Mt.
+Everest (so far as I know), one person did email me that he used a soda can stove in the mountains of Nepal at 5000 meters (16,400 feet) above sea level and it worked fine.But do they burn less efficiently at high altitudes?
+Again, technically, this may or may not be true—I don’t really know—I don’t sit around timing how long it takes to boil water at various elevations.
+However, when I used the stove at 13,000 feet above sea level, I didn’t notice any difference in performance than when I used it at sea level.
+Maybe it does burn less efficiently at high altitudes, but if so, it’s not a big difference.
+One person who does sit around doing timing tests e-mailed me said he didn’t measure any difference between stoves at sea level and stoves at 7,100 feet above sea level.

-I've used the soda can stove in temperatures as low as 20°F (-6.7°C) without any noticeable loss of performance.
-Perhaps it might stop working at temperatures lower than that, but one person e-mailed me saying they've tried melting snow with an alcohol stove in temperatures as low as -25°F (-37°C) without any trouble.
-If you're trying to cross Antarctica on foot, there are better reasons not to use an alcohol stove—melting snow takes a lot of energy and the amount of denatured alcohol you'd need would far outweigh the benefits of a light stove.
-But by all means, if you are traveling to the South Pole in temperatures lower the -25°F, take an alcohol stove and run some experiments.
-I'll post the results here.
+If you’re trying to cross Antarctica on foot, there are better reasons not to use an alcohol stove—melting snow takes a lot of energy and the amount of denatured alcohol you’d need would far outweigh the benefits of a light stove.
+But by all means, if you are traveling to the South Pole in severely cold temperatures, take an alcohol stove and run some experiments.
+I’ll post the results here!

 One note about cold temperatures—it can be more difficult to get the stove started.
 The denatured alcohol doesn't vaporize as easily in cold weather, and when you light the stove, it's actually the vaporized denatured alcohol that burns.
 If you hold a flame to the alcohol, it will warm up enough to vaporize and catch, but it might take a bit longer and be a bit more difficult to start than it would on a warm, summer evening.
 Once the stove is lit, however, I've seen no difference in performance for the stove.

-Rumor: You can't simmer with an alcohol stove.
+Rumor: You can’t simmer with an alcohol stove

 I use a simmer ring all the time, and even created a section specifically about how to use a simmer ring.
 It's not a finely controlled flame, however—the stove basically comes with three settings: full blast, simmer, and off.
 You could, in theory, have multiple simmer rings with different sized holes for different amounts of simmering, but that seems like overkill.
 I've been able to bake pizzas with a soda can stove using the simmer ring, but it's better suited for actual simmering.